osl-incubator/scicookie/src/scicookie/{{cookiecutter.project_slug}}/docs/contributing.md

     If you would like to skip the failing checks and push the code for further discussion, use the `--no-verify` option with `git commit`.

+    Smoke tests can be executed locally to quickly verify basic functionality and behavior of the code changes.
+To run smoke tests, use:
+    ```
+    makim tests.smoke
+    ```
+    Make sure to run comprehensive unit tests alongside smoke tests to maintain code integrity.

 6. `{{ cookiecutter.project_slug }}` is tested with `pytest`. `pytest` is responsible for
     testing the code, whose configuration is available in pyproject.toml.
     Additionally, `{{ cookiecutter.project_slug }}` also uses `pytest-cov` to calculate the coverage of